Organotin compounds are those containing tin and carbon.

 The most toxic of the organotins are the tri-substituted organotins.
 They are extremely toxic to aquatic life and are endocrine-disrupting chemicals that cause severe reproductive effects in aquatic organisms at relatively low concentrations, as well as neurotoxic and immunotoxic effects in higher animals.

-ALS Environmental has considerable experience analyzing water, porewater, soil, sediment and tissue samples for low level organotins using solvent extraction, derivatization and a gas chromatography flame photometric detector (GC/FPD), consistent with C.A.Krone, et al. and M.O.
+Columbia Analytical has considerable experience analyzing water, porewater, soil, sediment and tissue samples for low level organotins using solvent extraction, derivatization and a gas chromatography flame photometric detector (GC/FPD), consistent with C.A.Krone, et al. and M.O.
 Stallard, et al.